All Episodes

 All right, John Solomon, congrats on the book.

-Uh, the president is on Hannity tonight, nine Eastern on the Fox News Channel.
+The president is on Hannity tonight, 9 Eastern on the Fox News Channel.

-Quick break, we'll come back and we'll continue on the other side.
+We'll come back and we'll continue on the other side straight ahead.

 President Donald J. Trump will be joining us.